ebekkers/ebekkers.github.io/_pages/home.md

 > A representation, method, or theory is grounded in geometry if it can be amenable to geometric reasoning, that is, it abides by the mathematics of geometry and physics.

-Recently, our group (Sharvaree Vadgama and I) initiated the [ICML'24 GRaM workshop](https://gram-workshop.github.io/) on Geometry-Grounded Representation Learning and Generative Modeling (GRaM) together with an amazing team of researchers (Alison Pouplin, Sekou-Oumar Kaba, Robin Walters, Hannah Lawrence, Tegan Emerson, Henry Kvinge, Jakub Tomczak, and Stephanie Jegelka) to bring researchers together around this vision.
-The workshop's themes align closely with my research team's focus areas:
+A more explicit manifestation of this vision is the [ICML’24 GRaM workshop](https://gram-workshop.github.io/) on *Geometry-Grounded Representation Learning and Generative Modeling (GRaM)*.
+This workshop was a collaborative effort, organized by my group (Sharvaree Vadgama and I) and an amazing team of researchers (Alison Pouplin, Sekou-Oumar Kaba, Robin Walters, Hannah Lawrence, Tegan Emerson, Henry Kvinge, Jakub Tomczak, and Stephanie Jegelka), aimed at uniting researchers around this principle.
+The workshop's themes align closely with my research team’s focus areas:

 * **Structure-preserving learning**
   * **Preservation of symmetries**: E.g., through equivariant operators.